INTERSECT-DIAL/dial/scripts/README.md

 # Generalizing to Higher Dimensions
 The `automated_client` written here optimizes the 2D Rosenbrock function by default.
 To optimize functions of higher dimensions, the following changes must be made manually:
 1. Update the `rosenbrock` function to accept additional variable(s).
 For example, the `rosenbrock` function in 3D is `100*(x1-x0**2)**2 + (1-x0)**2 + 100*(x2-x1**2)**2 + (1-x1)**2` with an optimum at (1,1,1).
 2. Append a list of form `[var_lower_bound, var_upper_bound]` to `self.bounds` corresponding to each additional variable.
 3. Uncomment and use the LHS code in the class initialization (instead of the explicitly written `self.dataset_x`) to generate initial samples in the desired dimensions that are scaled according to corresponding variable bounds.
+4. Adjust surrogate meshsize (`self.meshgridsize`) for computational performance.
+A 100x100 meshgrid in 2D would become a less tractable 100x100x100 meshgrid in 3D.
+A mesh with a total of ~1e4 points (i.e., 100x100 or 20x20x20) will perform rapidly.
-4. (Optional) Update the `graph(self)` function to represent the surrogate and tested points in more than 2 dimensions.
+5. (Optional) Update the `graph(self)` function to represent the surrogate and tested points in more than 2 dimensions.
 If the dimension is not equal to 2, the graph will save an image with the message "Number of dimensions is not equal to two - Bayesian Optimization plot is not available.
 Add plotting to the graph(self) function in automated_client.py to generate a custom plot."

 # Notes on Runnning `automated_client.py`
 The service must be started first in a dedicated terminal by running the `launch_service.py` script.
 This should print the following: